What do you want the BGDRA to be?

 How could we spend part of a £10,000 ward budget to improve the environment and community spirit?

-This budget funded the flower displays and planting opposite Bounds Green tube — though I’m assuming volunteers planted the bed, and keep it looking so lovely.
-And I think street parties are included too…
+This budget funded the flower displays outside Bounds Green tube and I think street parties are included too…

 Bounds Green and Alexandra wards both have a budget that can be split between applications that ‘improve the wellbeing of the local community in Haringey’.
 The last round of budgets was underspent, so it’s worth having a go.

 Community organisations with a bank account – such as the BGDRA – can apply, with help from ward councillors.
 Examples of applications that are likely to succeed are:

 - Funding to support ongoing and regular ward or community engagement and development

 - Providing access to tools for a community garden or impacting positively on resident engagement